Guidelines for Documenting Peer Review of Teaching

 - Effective Peer Review and Observation: The Basics.
 View a recorded webinar offered by the Center for Educational Innovation.

 - Evaluating Teaching: Establishing a System of Peer Review.
-View a recording of the Talking Heads session from December, 2021.
+View a recording of the Talking Heads session.

 - Access the peer review workbook that accompanied the Talking Heads session.